raphaelMi/python-raytracing/README.md

 * Custom resolutions and field-of-view
 * Customizable iteration depth for iterative raytracing
 * Custom background colors
+* The rendered scene is saved as a bitmap - `render.bmp`

 For testing purposes a small resolution (160x90) should be used.
 Use as many threads as there are virtual processor cores for optimal rendering speed.
 Enabling Antialiasing will render 4 times as many pixels, making the computation slower.